JamesDaron/Post-Install/README.md

 <p>
 Now that osTicket has been successfully configured from scratch, the next steps will consist of system administration and post installation setup.
 First, configure new roles within the help desk.
-To do so, go to Admin panel-> Agents-> Roles.
+To do so, go to Admin panel -  Agents - Roles.
 Click on "Add new role" then enter the name of the new role.
 You can also modify any specific roles permissions.
 In this case since we are creating a Supreme Admin they will be given all permissions.
 Keep in mind roles are used to determine an agents permissions so not all agents will have unlimited access.
 If you followed the steps correctly your screen should like something like this.
 As you can see we have successfully created the "Supreme Admin" role.
 </p>
 <a href="https://imgur.com/H7T2Ho9"><img src="https://i.imgur.com/H7T2Ho9.jpg" title="source: imgur.com" /></a>
 </p>